Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Network Code** &mdash; Represents the code of the network and shall be expressed with two character
 - **Station Code** &mdash; Represents the code of the station that contains the digitizer.
 - **Location Code** &mdash; A two character numerical code representing the recording site (where the sensor is deployed).
 For each station, the location code shall be unique.
-- **Channel Code** &mdash; The three character channel code shall follow the standard naming convention
+- **Channel Code** &mdash; The three character channel code shall follow the standard naming convention described [here](

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDYxNDYxNjQsLTEzNzM3MDIzNTcsLT
+eyJoaXN0b3J5IjpbLTk4NjQ1NzIxOSwtMTM3MzcwMjM1NywtMT
-EzODU5NzAzNTBdfQ==
+M4NTk3MDM1MF19
 -->